 Dress Appropriately for Interviews – and Work

 When you start interviewing, it is usually common to wear a suit and tie.
 However, many companies allow their workers to dress business casual.
-If this is your case, don’t wear a suit and tie to work, at least, don’t wear the jacket and tie.
+If this is your case, don’t wear a suit and tie to work, at least, don’t wear a jacket and tie.
 Bring them with you and stash them in the car.
 Duck into a gas station or fast food restaurant on the way to your interview to arrange your tie.
 Or, you can tie your tie in the car using the review mirror, but it’s more difficult than it looks!

 Discretion Above All

 I know it seems like I recommend doing a lot of sneaking around, but that is not my intention.
 You aren’t doing anything wrong by looking for another job – you have to take responsibility for your career, because no one else will.
 Being discreet makes it easier to avoid rumors, keep your current job, and not burn any bridges in the process.
 As long as you act professionally, you have nothing to worry about.

 It’s tough out there if you are looking for a job.
 While the Internet has made the job search a little bit easier, the use of technology isn’t fool-proof.
 You can slip up just as much in the online job search as you can offline.
 And, when you mess up online, it’s extra-easy for a hiring manager to simply “trash” your resume or “delete” your email—without even giving it a second look.
 That would be a disaster since you most likely spent hours writing an amazing resume.